gsinclair/gsinclair.github.com/whitestone.markdown

 ## Overview

-Whitestone saw its public release in January 2012 as an already-mature unit testing library, being a derivative work of [Dfect][] v2.1.0.
+Whitestone saw its public release in January 2012 as an already-mature unit testing library, being a derivative work of [Dfect][] v2.1.0 (renamed "Detest" as of v3.0.0).
 Whitestone inherits Dfect's terse methods (D, F, E, C, T) and adds extra assertions (Eq, N, Ko, Mt, Id, Ft), custom assertions, colourful output on the terminal, and more.

 [Dfect]: http://snk.tuxfamily.org/lib/dfect/